The

 implementers forum with a low cost technology.

-functioning as a bridge between a microcontroller and the USB.
-All the USB
+the first bridge chips for USB and worked as a bridge between a microcontroller and the USB.

-protocol is implemented in its digital core and so the user really can
+protocol is implemented in its digital core and the user can

 are needed.